pkunv/banger-simple/readme.md

 # WIP: Banger-Simple

-## Simple full-stack framework with PHP, JSON-DB and Van.JS.
+## Simple full-stack framework with PHP, built from scratch JSON-DB and Van.JS.
 It gets you covered from database to SSG without any Node.js, React or remote database provider.
 BANG! 🎉

-- **💽 JSON Database: Every data you need is packed into BCrypt password-protected .zip file containing your data in JSON format.
+- **💽 JSON Database: Every data you need is packed into AES256 password-protected .zip file containing your data in JSON format.
 Literally No SQL is in here.
 Table schema check and seeding is available!**

 - **🧰 REST Friendly: Banger-Simple provides CRUD functions for accessing your JSON Database which you can use in /api directory.**